yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

 Linux Embedded System that has been built with all of the things mentioned above.

-What it really serves as is a “known good” starting point.
+What it really serves as is a "known good" starting point.
 One of the big challenges with starting development on a new platform (not to mention, a new Operating System (OS) for many), is getting an environment set up where you can build and debug code on hardware.
 The